sher/d1-kyt/README.md

 Opinionated [Cloudflare D1](https://developers.cloudflare.com/d1/) + [Kysely](https://kysely.dev/) toolkit.

+Not an ORM, just a wrapper with helpers that relies on Kysely's type inference.
+No magic, no runtime overhead.

 **ky**(sely) + **t**(oolkit) = **kyt**

-> **Not an ORM.** Thin wrapper with helpers that relies on Kysely's type inference.
-No magic, no runtime overhead.

 ## Install